 I mostly work using a person-centred and existential approaches in my psychotherapy practice, integrating other approaches, where it would benefit the client.

-Psychotherapy sessions are 50 minutes long (or 60 minutes online) and are normally scheduled on a weekly basis, unless agreed otherwise.
+Psychotherapy sessions are 50 minutes long and are normally scheduled on a weekly basis, unless agreed otherwise.

 Life coaching normally focuses on a particular issue identified at the outset, which can range from a lack of assertiveness to relationship problems.